 R-value is the measure of a sleeping pad’s capacity to resist the flow of heat through the pad.
 Thus, it tells you about the insulation capability of a sleeping pad.
 Those with a high R-value can retain more heat and vice versa.
 Are you looking for a sleeping pad to camp in cold weather conditions?
 Go for one with a high R-value.

 It is not even a question to think whether you should get a sleeping pad for your hammock.
-We have put together the list of the best hammocks after careful research, considering all factors to help you choose the best.
+We have put together the list of the best sleeping pads for hammocks after careful research, considering all factors to help you choose the best.
 Select the one that suits your need the best, and you won’t have to give up your comfort while you fuel your wanderlust.